DAVID M. ROTH

 I focus my practice in the following areas:

-When away from the office these days, I’m usually at one of Lizzy’s (my youngest daughter’s) soccer games.
-Our two older children (Lauren and Hannah) are both in college, which makes our house quieter.
-I enjoy riding my bike, hiking, and trying new restaurants recommended by my partner, Mike Petersen.
+When away from the office these days, I enjoy riding my bike, hiking, and trying new restaurants recommended by my colleagues.
 If I get the chance, there’s no feeling that compares to climbing on a tractor now and then.
 I still can’t plow a straight furrow, but as things go, my brothers seem to care less about that than my grandpa did.

 Willamette University College of Law (1992)